 Like cats, rabbits pride themselves on cleanliness, that’s the reason it is so easy to teach them to use the litter box.
 They spend several hours a day grooming themselves and maintaining the quality of their skin and coat.
 Simply because your pet rabbit spends a large amount of its day grooming itself does not mean that you are exempt from pet grooming duties.
 Rabbits, like all pets, rely on their homeowners to set a grooming plan and then stick to it.

 When properly groomed and cared for long-haired rabbits, like Angora’s, are gorgeous.
 The problem is keeping all that hair combed, clear, and free of mats is sort of a chore.
 If a rabbit owner isn’t exhibiting their long-haired rabbit, they sometimes trim the hair so that it is only one inch long.
-This helps keep the rabbit’s coat clear and free of mats but also keeps the rabbit more comfortable through the sizzling summer season months.
-If you have not trimmed a rabbit’s lengthy hair before, you might want to take your rabbit to a professional pet groomer and see how it’s done before you try it yourself.
+This helps keep the rabbit’s coat clean and free of mats but also keeps the rabbit more comfortable through the sizzling summer season months in some countries.
+If you have not trimmed a rabbit’s lengthy hair before, you ought to take it to a professional pet groomer and see how they do it before you try it yourself.
 When using the clippers or scissors, be very careful that you don’t injure the rabbit’s skin.

-Every few weeks, check that your rabbit’s nails have not gotten too long.
+Every few weeks, check that your rabbit’s nail.
+They grow constantly and you will need to trim them from time to time. have not gotten too long.
 If you notice that they’re starting to catch in your carpeting it is time to trim them.
 When you need to give them a trim, take your rabbit to a pet groomer or veterinarian and watch how it is done first.
 If you are comfortable doing it yourself, just be careful that you don’t trim the nails so short that they bleed and your rabbit is too uncomfortable to move around.
 This may also cause an infection that may be expensive to treat.

 Getting Your First Rabbit